 The team is coming back in full for the third Guardians of the Galaxy film.
-The main cast, including Chris Pratt, Zoe Saldana, Dave Bautista, Karen Gillan, Pom Klementieff, Vin Diesel, and Bradley Cooper, are also expected to return for this space opera movie.
+The main cast, including Chris Pratt, Zoe Saldana, Dave Bautista, Karen Gillan, Pom Klementieff, Vin Diesel, and Bradley Cooper, are all expected to return for this space opera movie.
 James Gunn is also returning as writer and director.

 Fantastic Four (TBA)

 Marvel Studios will finally make a movie based on Marvel’s first superheroes sometime in the near future.
-No one’s been cast yet, but we do know Jon Watts, the director of the three Spider-Man MCU movies, will direct the MCU version of Fantastic Four.
+No one’s been cast yet, but we do know that Jon Watts, the director of the three Spider-Man MCU movies, will direct the MCU version of Fantastic Four.

 Deadpool 3 (TBD)

-All we know for now is that Deadpool 3 is currently under development as an MCU film after previously released as two non-Marvel movies.
+All we know for now is that Deadpool 3 is currently under development as an MCU film after being previously released as two non-Marvel movies.
 Ryan Reynolds is slated to return as the undying Merc with a Mouth.

 Captain America 4 (TBD, Rumored)

 While Marvel Studios has not confirmed this, The Hollywood Reporter has stated that a fourth Captain America movie is in the early stage of development.
-It will star Anthony Mackie, who played Cap’s sidekick The Falcon in several MCU movies.
+It will star Anthony Mackie, who played Cap’s sidekick, The Falcon, in several MCU movies.
 In the recent Disney Plus MCU series The Falcon and The Winter Soldier, he took on both Cap’s shield and a new costume to become the new Captain America.
 Malcolm Spellman and Dalan Musson, two writers of that Disney Plus show, are reportedly writing the screenplay for Captain America 4.

 Read more: Best Marvel MCU movies